 Size And Ways Of Measuring

 There is no substitute for trying out the bowls to see if you are happy with them .
-At our shop you can try a set of bowls on our test bowling lane.
-This really does give you a chance to get the right size and weight.
+At our shop you can try a set of bowls on our test bowling lane and this really does give you a chance to get the right size and weight you are comfortable with.